mhedges/tpc_refitter/README.md

 program, produces output files, and sorts them.
 Additionally, it submits a job to bsub for every file and manages log files by default.

+I only implemented tags as of v2 of BEAST ntuples.
+I am keeping v2 as the first tag so the naming convention is consistent with the BEAST ntuple versions.